isomerpages/pa-cdcnw-deprecated/_cohesion/March 2023/Little Steps @ North West.md

     <ul style="padding: 0px 15px; line-height: 28px;">
       <li style="line-height: 30px; padding-bottom: 15px; list-style: none;">
         <strong style="color: #0C6C37; ">Who is eligible to receive the cash benefit?</strong><br/>
-        The grant is available to families with young children up to 6 years old who are living in the North West District and who are enrolled in the KidSTART Singapore programme.
+        <p>The grant is available to families with young children up to 6 years old who are living in the North West District and who are enrolled in the KidSTART Singapore programme.</p>
       </li>
       <li style="line-height: 30px; padding-bottom: 15px; list-style: none;">
         <strong style="color: #0C6C37; ">How much is the cash support? </strong><br/>
-        Each child will receive $500 each year disbursed to the parents' or caregivers' bank accounts.
+        <p>Each child will receive $500 each year disbursed to the parents' or caregivers' bank accounts.</p>
       </li>
       <li style="line-height: 30px; padding-bottom: 15px; list-style: none;">
         <strong style="color: #0C6C37; ">What is the purpose of the cash relief? </strong><br/>
-        From baby necessities to essential school supplies, every bit of help comes goes a long way for these families.
-And when their material needs are met, they can then give their children the right environment to develop and flourish.
+        <p>From baby necessities to essential school supplies, every bit of help comes goes a long way for these families.
+And when their material needs are met, they can then give their children the right environment to develop and flourish.</p>
       </li>
     </ul>
   </p>